jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "He who controls the past controls the future.
 He who controls the present controls the past." - George Orwell (from *1984*)

 "Most people do not listen with the intent to understand; they listen with the intent to reply." - Stephen R. Covey (from *The 7 Habits of Highly Effective People*)

+"It is the divine comedy.
+We all root for the Devil when he is on our side and curse him when he is not." - Chris Viens (on moral relativism and "Batman")

 ## Healthcare